nikhilmule/EDA_US_Air_Traffic_data/README.md

 # __Conculsion__

-### Based on the descriptive analysis on the original dataset.
+### Based on the descriptive analysis of the original dataset.
 It found that MIA - Miami International Airport is mostly used US Airport

-    - Intitally in this analysis.
+    - Initially in this analysis.
 Carrier group 1 were analyzed first which are "US" domestic air carriers
     - Next Carrier group 0 were analyzed first which are "foreign" domestic air carriers

 ### Random sample is taken from this dataset for carrier group "1" and "0" with size of 500 and size is considered based on the confidence interval, confidence level

 ### In this analysis distance between two locations is calcaulated by using geopy library

-### Intitally visulaization is done by using the "geopandas" but in order to make attractive visualiaztion "pydeck" library utilized.
+### Intitally visulaization is done by using the "geopandas" but in order to make it attractive visualiaztion "pydeck" library utilized.

 ### __Final__

     - For carrier group '1'.
 In year 2001 peak year
     - For carrier group '0'.
-In year 2013 is peak year
+In year 2013 is the peak year
     - In year 2007 is airlines from MIA (MIA - Miami International Airport) travelled longer distances (based on the mean)
-Note: Please run the file to see visualiaztion output of 'pydeck' library
+Note: Please run the file to see the visualization of "pydeck" library